predrag-viceic/kde-on-pitop/README.md

 [Here](/ansible) you'll find the [Ansible](https://www.ansible.com/) playbook with basic configuration.
 The KDE-specific playbooks are coming ASAP.

-You will have to configure the vars the inventory file in hosts.pitop.
+You will have to configure the vars the inventory file  [hosts.pitop](ansible/hosts.pitop).
 You also need your ssh public key in config/ssh_keys/id_dsa.pub (or similar)

 The Pi should be connected with an ethernet cable to your router.
 On boot, the ip adress is displayed on the screen.